-Pason has a large customer base, consisting of both operators and contractors, and no single customer accounted for more than 10% of the consolidated revenues of the Company this fiscal period.
+Pason has a large customer base, consisting of both Operators and Contractors, and no single customer accounted for more than 10% of the consolidated revenues of the Company this fiscal year.
 Notwithstanding, the loss of one or more major customers, further consolidation in the industry, or a reduction in the amount of business Pason conducts with any of its major customers, could have a significant impact on Pason's revenue if not offset by obtaining new customers or increasing the amount of business it conducts with existing customers.
+Given its stage of development, the Completions Segment is more sensitive to customer mix and changes in the activity of specific customers than the Drilling Segments, where our financial results are more strongly correlated to overall industry activity given our substantial market share.